 If the employee resigns during the notice period, they are entitled to the same severance pay they would receive if they had worked until the end of the notice period.
 However, in this circumstance the employee is not entitled to payment in lieu of notice.

-Visit the Redundancy payments page for more information on redundancy payments.
+Visit Redundancy for information on redundancy payments.